LovelaceC/Zea/content/hacking/network-hacking/contents/intro/introduction.md

 ---
-title: Introduction to Network Hacking
+title: Introduction to Network Cracking
 type: default
 layout: page
-child: Hacking
+child: Cracking
-fold: Network Hacking
+fold: Network Cracking
 ---

-The first section we'll get into this course will be the "Network hacking" section.
+The first section we'll get into this course will be the "Network cracking" section.
 Why?
 Because everything is connected to a network.
 Regardless if your target is a computer, a server, a company or just a website, all these devices are connected to a network.
 With just the fact of being connected to the